Brno chair

 The Brno chair (model number MR50) is a modernist cantilever chair designed by Ludwig Mies van der Rohe and Lilly Reich in 1929-1930 for the bedroom of the Tugendhat House in Brno, Czech Republic.
-The design was based on similar chairs created by Mies van der Rohe also working with Lilly Reich, such as the MR20 chair with wicker seat from 1927; all building on earlier designs of Mart Stam.
+The design was based on similar chairs created by Mies van der Rohe working with Lilly Reich, such as the MR20 chair with wicker seat from 1927; all building on earlier designs of Mart Stam.

 The Brno chair has become a modern furniture classic.
-It has very clean lines, consisting of a steel frame in a single piece, bent into a C-shape from the middle of the back, round past the front edge of seat (to create arms), and back under the seat to create a cantilever, with taut seat and back upholstered in leather.
+It has very clean lines, consisting of a steel frame in a single piece, bent into a C-shape from the middle of the back, round past the front edge of the seat (to create arms), and back under the seat to create a cantilever, with taut seat and back upholstered in leather.
 There are two versions of the chair, one in tubular steel and the other in flat steel.
-The metal was originally polished stainless steel; some modern examples are chrome plated.
+The metal was originally polished stainless steel; some modern examples are chrome-plated plain steel.

-The Brno chair was selected by Dan Cruickshank as one of his 80 man-made "treasures" in the 2005 BBC series, Around the World in 80 Treasures.
+The Brno chair was selected by Dan Cruickshank as one of his 80 manufactured "treasures" in the 2005 BBC series, Around the World in 80 Treasures.